raemadeline/blog/books.md

 # 2017

++ Postcards from the Edge - Carrie Fisher
 + Sweetbitter - Stephanie Danler
 + I Was Told There Would Be Cake - Sloane Crosley
 + The Vegetarian - Han King